What are the sources of payments law in your jurisdiction?

 - stored value cards, including gift cards.

 On 12 August 2019, the Treasury Laws Amendment (Consumer Data Right) Act 2019 (Cth) amended the Competition and Consumer Act 2010 (Cth), the Privacy Act 1988 (Cth) and the Australian Information Commissioner Act 2010 (Cth) to establish a Consumer Data Right (CDR).
-The CDR gives customers a right to require banks and other data holders to share their data with accredited data recipients (including banks, comparison services, fintechs or third parties).
+The CDR gives customers a right to require banks and other data holders to share their data with accredited data recipients (including banks, comparison services, fintechs, third parties and, in the future, non-bank lenders).
 The CDR also contemplates the introduction of action initiation which would allow accredited data recipients to transact and transfer accounts on the customer’s behalf.
 Accredited data recipients are accredited by the Australian Competition and Consumer Commission (ACCC) to receive consumer data to provide a product or service.

 The CDR framework is being rolled out across a number of sectors.
 Each designated sector will be subject to CDR rules and technical data standards for that sector as made by the ACCC and Data Standards Chair respectively.
 Consumers will be able to exercise greater access and control over their data.
 These data sharing arrangements are intended to facilitate easier swapping of service providers, enhancement of customer experience based on personal and aggregated data, and more personalised offerings.